JoeyStanley/real/resources.md

 * The [tidycensus](https://walkerke.github.io/tidycensus/) package by [Kyle Walker](http://personal.tcu.edu/kylewalker/) looks really slick and makes it easy to work with census data within the Tidyverse framework.
 This blog post, *[Burden of roof: revisiting housing costs with tidycensus](https://austinwehrwein.com/data-visualization/housing/)*, by [Austin Wehrwein](https://austinwehrwein.com) is a walkthrough of a real-world application with tidycensus.

+### Miscelleny

+* [gt](https://gt.rstudio.com/index.html) or, the "Grammar of Tables," the is basically the ggplot2 but for tables.

+* [tidymodels](https://www.tidymodels.org) is collection of packages harmoneous with the tidyverse, that mkes it really easy to run models on your data.

+* Self-explanatory tweets:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">As 2019 comes to a close, I want to thank all of the lovely people in the <a href="https://twitter.com/hashtag/rstats?src=hash&amp;ref_src=twsrc%5Etfw">#rstats</a> world who have made my year a professional success.
+For each person in this thread, I&#39;m going to tweet one thing they&#39;ve done that I particularly appreciate.</p>&mdash; David Keyes (@dgkeyes) <a href="https://twitter.com/dgkeyes/status/1212098131774459904?ref_src=twsrc%5Etfw">December 31, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <br/>

 ## Data Visualization

 ### Books